vtex/faststore/docs/wip/how-to-rollback.md

 # The rollback
-The rollback interaction aims to help you to react faster when having trouble, changing the deploy that is on production thought a safe and tested path.
-This also allows you to reuse older versions of a storefront, for a recurrent store's campaing for example.
+The rollback interaction aims to help you to react faster when having trouble, changing the deploy that is on production through a safe and tested path.
+This also allows you to reuse older versions of a storefront, for a recurrent store's campaign for example.

 # 📚 Step by step on how to rollback
 This document is the first version of a guide for the rollback process using VTEX Store Framework Jamstack.
 It also explains the rollback expected behavior.